leocsato/detector_mw/README.md

 # Optimizer for Malware Detection

-Requeriments:
+Requirements:
 - Python
 - Database of API Calls for both benign files and malware
 - Tensorflow

 This work is a neural network made to optimize the detection of malwares by classifiers.
-It is an Autoencoder, made using Tensorflow and trained to "clean" Windows API calls from executable files.
+It is an Autoencoder using Tensorflow and trained to "clean" Windows API calls from executable files.

 The csv files contain API Calls made by executables, used for training and testing.
 The database of API Calls for benign files is provided in this repository.